-Organizational commitment among respondents at worksites in India does not significantly differ from the commitment of respondents in the other "young-developing" countries and the "old-developed" countries participating in the GOT study (see page 37).
+Organizational commitment among respondents at worksites in China does not significantly differ from the organizational commitment of respondents in the other "young-developing" countries and the "old-developed" countries participating in the GOT study (see page 39).

-Altogether, roughly four in five (83.7%) respondents at worksites in India moderately to strongly agree that they are "extremely glad to have chosen their organization over others they were considering at the time of joining."
-More than three-quarters (79.8% and 77.9%) moderately to strongly agree that they feel "proud to be working for their organization" and that they are "willing to work harder than they have to in order to help their organization succeed."
-However, just one-quarter (24.5%) moderately to strongly agree that they would "take almost any job to keep working for their organization" (see page 36).
+Altogether, roughly four in five (79.7%) respondents at worksites in China moderately to strongly agree that they are "willing to work harder than they have to" in order to help their organization succeed.
+Two-thirds (67.9% and 66.9%, respectively) moderately to strongly agree that they feel "proud to be working" for their organization and that they "talk up their organization to their friends as a great organization to work for."
+Even so, less than one-third (29.6%) moderately to strongly agree that they would "take almost any job to keep working" for their organization (see page 38).

-Organizational commitment is higher for respondents in mid-career at worksites in India, compared to those in early career.
-However, organizational commitment among respondents at sites in India does not significantly differ for respondents of different ages or life stages (see page 37).
+Organizational commitment is higher for respondents in early career at worksites in China, compared to those in mid- or late career.
+However, organizational commitment among respondents at sites in China does not significantly differ for respondents of different ages or life stages (see page 39).

 ■ It can be heartening for employers when employees report high levels of organizational commitment.
-The challenge, of course, is to discover ways to maintain positive employee attitudes in addition to raising commitment among certain employee populations.
-When employers find that levels of commitment vary by career stage, they might conduct focus groups for early, mid and then late career employers to discuss different aspects of career development opportunities at the company.
-Employees often see career development resources as indicators that the organization is interested in their future.
-In addition, by reflecting on the relationships employees have both with the organization (overall) and with their jobs, employers may find that they are able to increase levels of organizational commitment to levels that employees exhibit when "willing to work harder than they have to."
+The challenge, of course, is to discover ways to maintain positive employee attitudes.
+However, when employers find that levels of commitment vary by career stage, employers may be able to foster high levels of commitment by reflecting on the relationships employees have both with the organization (overall) and with their jobs.
+Employers may find that they are able to stimulate and sustain increased levels of organizational commitment among, for example, mid- to late career employees, if they engage these employees in discussions about career development opportunities at the company, which indicate that the organization is interested in their future.